Nurse Aide II Course Syllabus

-- Proof of high school diploma, GED or equivalent (submit copy to your instructor)
+Proof of high school diploma, GED or equivalent (submit copy to your instructor)

 - Listing N.C.
 Nurse Aide Registry must be current as a NAI in NC, with no substantiated findings (submit copy to your instructor) Go to www.ncnar.org.

 Course Description: This course provides training in selected advanced NA procedures.
 Emphasis is placed on sterile techniques, wound and tracheostomy care, respiratory procedures, catheterizations, irrigations, and ostomy care.
 Upon completion, student should be able to demonstrate skills necessary to qualify as a Nurse Aide II with NCBON.

-Nurse Aide II are regulated by NC Board of Nursing.
+Nurse Aide II are regulated by the NC Board of Nursing.
 A $24.00 registration fee is required.

 Class Withdrawal/Transfer Policy: